Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Please, just promise me.”

 He knew what she must see when she looked at him: how skinny and sleepless he was, how sick food and water made him, how he was shaking now with proximity to his greatest and deepest wound.
-He knew she must be thinking of all the times she had to ply him into resting, of all the times he spent out of his own mind, standing or sitting in place and waiting to feel again.
+He knew she must be thinking of all the times she had to ply him into resting and all the times he spent out of his own mind, standing or sitting in place and waiting to feel again.

 Her eyes shone.
 “I will,” she said shakily.
 “But you’re not allowed to die, Wei Wuxian.”